Persons with Disabilities: From Principles to Practice, Part II

 • Design or adjust your learning objectives with your learners and their abilities in mind.

-• The learning tasks that result from those learning objectives are best written from the perspective of the learners.
-So consider in advance your step by step instructions to ensure that persons with disabilities know how they can participate, and who will work together to be successful.
-As the facilitator, do a “dry run” in advance with everyone in mind (Can that wheelchair get to the necessary location?
-Will the visually impaired person get the full weight of the research and theory, and alone or together can they learn by doing with others?)
-Consider sharing the learning tasks in advance, quietly, perhaps during a break, so there is more confidence and predictability in the room.
+• Consider the learners’ perspectives when writing learning tasks.
+Clarify your instructions in advance to ensure that persons with disabilities know how they can participate, and who will work together to be successful.
+As the facilitator, do a “dry run” with everyone in mind (Can that wheelchair get to the necessary location?
+Will the visually impaired person get the full weight of the research and theory?
+Can they learn alone or by doing with others?)
+Consider sharing the learning tasks in advance, perhaps during a break, so there is more confidence and predictability in the room.

 • Customize the production of the learning materials.
-A complete learning design helps all learners to see and participate.
-(Do you have the facilities to print the materials in Braille when needed, do you know where to go?
-Is there an appropriate reliance on visuals, or descriptive text that describes the visuals to ensure everyone can participate?)
+A complete learning design helps all learners to participate.
+(Do you have the facilities to print the materials in Braille when needed? do you know where to go?
+Is there an appropriate reliance on visuals and descriptive text to ensure everyone can participate?)

 Facilitation

 • Consider your facilitation stance.
-How will your voice and body language affirm and support the learning for each and all, without discrimination or sending unintended signals?
+How will your voice and body language affirm and support learning for all without discriminating or sending unintended signals?

-• Choose the best place to sit and stand: Does it work best to be close to the person with a speech impairment to avoid asking for repetition, or signalling unintentional body language?
+• Choose the best place to sit and stand: Does it work best to be near the person with a speech impairment to avoid asking for repetition or using unintentional body language?

-• When setting the learning task, be sure to consider that the task is clear and that how the task will be accomplished is clear for each and all.
+• When setting the learning task, be sure that the task and how it will be accomplished is clear for each and all.

-• Intervene when you see and feel exclusion.
-Check in quietly at the break, consult before the start of the event, or solicit feedback at the end of the event that surfaces concerns of exclusion and encourages everyone to respond.
+• Intervene when you see or feel exclusion.
+Check in at the break, consult before the start of the event, or solicit feedback at the end of the event to illuminate concerns of exclusion.

-• Honour and name the efforts of each and all.
+• Honor and name the efforts of each and all.

-What tips would you add to this list, both in principle, and from your own experience?
+What tips would you add to this list, both from principle and your own experience?